JvanKatwijk/qt-dab/README.md

 for controlling the visibility of (the) other widgets.

 *Qt-DAB* is being developed under Fedora, and cross compiled - using the excellent Mingw64 toolset - for Windows.
-Traditionally AppImages are built under an older version of Ubuntu (right now Ubuntu 20, Ubunti 22 is too new for an AppImage).
+Traditionally, AppImages are built under an older version of Ubuntu (right now Ubuntu 20, Ubuntu 22 is too new for an AppImage).

 Thanks to Richard Huber, *Qt-DAB* can be compiled on the Mac as well.